Illuztrado/Illuztrado/README.md

 - 💼 I previously worked in **investment banking**, specializing in **equity capital markets, corporate financial advisory, and transaction advisory**, focusing on small- to mid-cap companies in the 🇵🇭.

-- 🔭 I’m currently working on **a 100-hour full-stack web application project**
+- 🔭 I’m currently working on **a 100-hour full-stack application** that I think can help consumers save money when shopping for basic goods.

 - 🌱 I’m looking to learn more about **Blockchain & Web3 development**